Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.05 Query vs. Update Methods/README.md

 After deploying the canister with the `checkBalance` query function, you can observe how quickly it executes.
 In the Candid UI, the `checkBalance` function appears with a query button.
 Pressing it returns the value of `currentValue` almost instantly, for example, in 0.014 seconds.

 In contrast, calling update functions like `topUp` or `withdrawal` takes significantly longer, around 2 to 3 seconds, due to blockchain consensus and state modification.

+### Summary

+- **Update calls** modify the blockchain state and require consensus, resulting in slower execution times.
+- **Query calls** do not modify state and can return data quickly without consensus.
+- Use the `query` keyword before `func` to define query methods.
+- Query functions must return their output asynchronously using the `async` keyword.

+For more information, refer to the Internet Computer documentation on the difference between query and update methods.

+In the next lesson, we will explore the concept of orthogonal persistence in the Internet Computer, which explains how state is preserved between different updates of a canister.

+## Key Takeaways

+- Update methods modify the state and require writing to the blockchain, resulting in slower execution.
+- Query methods allow fast, read-only access to the current state without modifying it.
+- Query functions must return their output asynchronously using the `async` keyword.
+- Understanding the difference between query and update methods is crucial for efficient Internet Computer application development.